 #7 Updated by stsp over 2 years ago

 I don't think coupling this behaviour to osmo-bsc would be wise.

 What if osmo-bts runs with a BSC from another vendor?

 This patch makes the BTS override the GPRS indicator in SI3: https://gerrit.osmocom.org/#/c/osmo-bts/+/10170

 Parsing SI3 rest octets is a bit ugly but I don't see a better solution.

-#10 Updated by stsp about 1 year ago
+#10 Updated by stsp over 2 years ago

 This patch ports rest-octet encoding from osmo-bsc to libosmocore: https://gerrit.osmocom.org/#/c/libosmocore/+/10189